treeman/jonashietala/drafts/2015_in_review.markdown

 2015 Failures
 ==============

-1. Did not write a game

 Plans for 2016
 ===============
 1. Take care of Veronica.
 1. Achieve 1-Dan in Taekwon-do.
-1. Write a small game.
 1. Finish some programming projects.
-1. Make a game.
-1. Rework this site.
 1. Start a consulting business?
-1. Participate in [Ludum Dare][].
 1. Achieve a single digit kyu in [Go][].
 1. Construct a custom keyboard (as long as the parts arrive...)

-[Ludum Dare]: http://www.ludumdare.com/ "Ludum Dare"
 [Go]: http://en.wikipedia.org/wiki/Go_%28game%29 "Go"